SailorTheMan/unitree_slam/src/a1sdk/readme.md

 `telemetry_ll_node` - Publishes low-level telemetry like each motor position and torgue.
 Useless at the moment since with no LL input the robot would just collapse

-`telemetry_teleop_node` - Publishes HL telemetry and recieves /cmd_vel messages allowing to teleoperate the robot.
+`telemetry_teleop_node` - Publishes HL telemetry and recieves /cmd_vel messages allowing to teleoperate the robot (manually or with a planner).

 `draw_steps` - A tool that takes foot sensors and leg positions polygon from telemetry_hl and publishes ground contact points for each leg.